google/account-provisioning-for-google-apps/CONFIG.md

 ![New Service Account][serviceAccount]

-In `Service account` select the option that has the name of the project, in `Key type` select **P12** option, then click on *Create*.
+In `Service account` select the option that has the name of the project, in `Key type` select **JSON** option, then click on *Create*.

 ![Create Service Account][createServiceAccount]

-A P12 file will download. e.g. `My project-84d807544f50.p12`.
+A JSON file will download. e.g. `My project-84d807544f50.json`.
 You will use this file later.

-![Generate new P12 key][serviceAccountData]
+![Generate new JSON key][serviceAccountData]

 On the left side panel go to `Credentials` and click on the link *Manage service accounts*.